XanaduAI/tailgating/README.md

 - Performing the tailgating procedure for an arbitrary gate set and supplied Hamiltonian derivatives
 - Calculating Hamiltonians and Hamiltonian derivatives of a range of different molecules

 This code runs on top of the [PennyLane](https://github.com/PennyLaneAI/pennylane) library for differentiable quantum programming.
-To build sparse representations of fermionic Hamiltonians and Hamiltonian derivatives for the examples, we utilize a prototype of the ``pennylane.hf`` module, which can be found [here](https://github.com/Lucaman99/autohf).
+To build sparse representations of fermionic Hamiltonians and Hamiltonian derivatives for the examples, we utilize a prototype of the ``pennylane.hf`` module, which can be found [here](https://github.com/Lucaman99/autohf) and [here](https://github.com/Lucaman99/bigvqe).

 ## Installation